 Welcome to the webpages for GP training in the South West of England.
 This training is run by Health Education England, working across the South West, made up of Severn and Peninsula Regions (previously known as Severn and Peninsula Deaneries).

 Our website contains important information which we hope will inspire you to train in the South West.
 We are excited that, for the third time this year, the two Primary Care Schools (Severn and Peninsula) are working together as one.

-There have been some significant changes to the Recruitment process since 2016, applicants are now required to apply at Programme level (e.g. Bristol, Cornwall, North Devon, Somerset) rather than at deanery level (e.g. HESW, Severn or Peninsula), giving applicants a greater choice of training rotations to choose from across the country.
+There have been some significant changes to the Recruitment process since 2016, applicants are now required to apply at Programme level (e.g. Bath, Cornwall, North Devon, Somerset) rather than at deanery level (e.g. HESW, Severn or Peninsula), giving applicants a greater choice of training rotations to choose from across the country.
 The information below is supported by links to both Primary Care Schools and their training programme websites.

 The Training Programmes